-Asia-Pacific (APAC) MRDR

-The APAC MRDR is a sister registry to the MRDR in the Asia-Pacific region, and collects the same data to facilitate comparisons between countries.
-APAC MRDR currently has 22 hospitals enrolling participants in Korea, Malaysia, Singapore and Taiwan, with China soon to join.
-With over 1300 patients currently on the registry there is great interest in this region, and with the data maturing, collaborations with the ANZ MRDR in several analyses have commenced, and are anticipated with other research groups.
+Asia-Pacific (APAC) MRDR The APAC MRDR is a sister registry to the MRDR in the Asia-Pacific region, and collects the same data to facilitate comparisons between countries.
+APAC MRDR currently has 24 hospitals enrolling participants in Korea, Malaysia, Singapore, Taiwan and China.
+With over 1700 patients currently on the registry there is great interest in this region, and with the data maturing, collaborations with the ANZ MRDR in several analyses have commenced, and are anticipated with other research groups. apacmrdr.org AMaRC: The Australasian Myeloma Research Consortium

-apacmrdr.org

-AMaRC: The Australasian Myeloma Research Consortium AMaRC is a not-for-profit myeloma clinical trial research group composed of clinicians and scientists who develop and conduct investigator-led early phase and proof-of-concept studies, trialing novel drug and biologic products in Australia and New Zealand.
+AMaRC is a not-for-profit myeloma clinical trial research group composed of clinicians and scientists who develop and conduct investigator-led early phase and proof-of-concept studies, trialing novel drug and biologic products in Australia and New Zealand.
 AMaRC have valued partnerships with the pharmaceutical industry, the Myeloma Research Group laboratory, the Australasian Leukaemia & Lymphoma Group (ALLG), and Myeloma Australia.
-In some studies, AMaRC leverages the MRDR's established infrastructure and national site network as a platform for MM trials. amarconline.org
+In some studies, AMaRC leverages the MRDR's established infrastructure and national site network as a platform for MM trials.

+amarconline.org

+Myeloma Australia